drasbaek/SafeTuber/README.md

 Nevertheless, the Safetuber pipeline offers a framework for assessing toxicity on YouTube based on objective criteria, thereby helping to narrow the parental knowledge gap regarding child-friendly and inappropriate content creators.

 Moreover, this project serves as a demonstration of how language analytics can transcend the realm of textual databases.
-By utilizing sophisticated transcription tools, speech audio files can be properly analyzed, expanding the application of language analytics in analyzing different forms of media.
+By utilizing sophisticated transcription tools, speech audio files can also be properly analyzed, expanding the application of language analytics in utilizing different forms of media.